NativeScript/android-dts-generator/README.md

     ./gradlew extractAllJars
     ```

-5. The command above will get the needed jar files for your dependency and will output them in the [dts-generator/jar-files](dts-generator/jar-files) folder
+5. The command above will get the needed jar files for your dependency and will output them in the [dts-generator/jar-files](dts-generator/jar-files) folder (or you can optionaly pass another output folder `-PjarsOutput=another-folder`)
 6. You can run the following command to check what are the dependencies between the packages:

     ```
     ./gradlew dependencies --configuration testCompileOnly
     ```

-7. Run the dts-generator tool passing as **input** arguments the jar files for the needed package from the [dts-generator/jar-files](dts-generator/jar-files) folder
+7. Run the dts-generator tool passing as **input** arguments the path to the output jars folder

+## Android support specifics
+To get all the jar files for android support follow the steps above.
+You can find the **jar** files for android support 27.0.1 in [the current repository](libs/android-support/27.0.1)
+As the android support needs the base android jar file to create its typings you need to pass the android.jar file as a **super** parameter to the generator.
+To avoid having typings for every different API level you can reuse typings built with API level 17 for all API levels until 23.
+It's quite easy to test this:

+1. Run the typings generator for android support passing **android-17/android.jar** as a supper jar
+2. Add `/// <reference path="android-17.d.ts"/>` at the top of the generated typings file where android-17.d.ts is the typings file of the android API level 17
+3. Run `tsc` passing the generated typings file and there shouldn't be errors
+4. Now start replacing the reference file with the files from other API level while the `tsc` execution completes with no error
+5. If there's an error this means that you need to generate the android support typings with the same android API level super jar

+By repeating the steps above we've found that:

+- Android support 17 typings(built with supper jar from android API 17) can be reused until android API 22
+- Android support 23 typings(built with supper jar from android API 23) can be reused until android API 25
+- Android support 26 typings(built with supper jar from android API 26) can be reused for API 26 and 27

+The corresponding typings files can be found in the [tns-platform-declarations](https://github.com/NativeScript/NativeScript/tree/master/tns-platform-declarations) package.
+The repo's [Makefile](Makefile) can be used as a reference for creating these typings files